 These are just a few examples of mathematics in our lives that immediately spring to mind, and I could go on and on.
 But this is not why mathematics fills me with wonder and awe.
 All I have said so far is that mathematics is a useful science, perhaps almost as useful as engineering.
 And that really would be missing the special nature of mathematics.
 It would be an unjust, miserly defence of this, the Queen of all the sciences.
 In fact,I would rather say that mathematics is God of science.
 It is omnipresent, omniscient and perhaps mathematics is also ‘begotten not made’.

-It is not long since the radio dj Dr Fox confidently stated (when unwittingly caught out by the TV show Brass Eye) ‘Now that is scientific fact.
-There's no real "evidence" for it but it is scientific fact.‘ showing, like many, an apparent misunderstanding of what makes a fact.
-I have never heard a scientist use the phrase ‘scientific fact’.
+A few years back, radio DJ Dr Fox confidently stated (when unwittingly caught out by the TV show Brass Eye) 'Now that is scientific fact.
+There's no real "evidence" for it but it is scientific fact.' showing, like many, an apparent misunderstanding of what makes a fact.
+I have never heard a scientist use the phrase 'scientific fact'.
 Scientists talk about evidence, evidence which supports hypotheses.
 Science can not give us definitive answers; there are always caveats, therre always further lines of inquiry.
 But mathematics is special – in fact it’s a unique realm where we have incontrovertible proofs.
 Classic Greek biology, physics and chemistry are not taught in schools today.
 Science has grown and improved over time.
-But Pythagoras’ Theorem is as true today as it was when Pythagoras first dreamed it up.
+But Pythagoras' Theorem is as true today as it was when Pythagoras first dreamed it up.

 Mathematics is a deep, powerful and infinite subject.
 It is a subject full of utter creativity.
 John F. Nash Jr , the mathematician protagonist of A Beautiful Mind, who suffered from delusions as a result of his schizophrenia, apparently said that the reason he believed such wild ideas was because they came from the same place as his mathematical ideas.
 It certainly is hard to describe how mathematical thought or inspiration occurs.
 Mathematical thought can be said to take place in another realm perhaps - Plato’s idealistic realm.